TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 Hello World!
 Bye
 ```
-Save the file by typing ctrl-o and exit the file woth ctrl-x
+Save the file by typing ctrl-o and exit the file with ctrl-x

 **e.
 Visualize the content of text files with "more", "less" or "cat"**
 ```